meretciel/insight_data_2015_07/README.md

 1. Calculate the total number of times each word has been tweeted.
 2. Calculate the median number of unique words per tweet, and update this median as tweets come in.

-There are difficulties here:
+There are two difficulties here:

 1. The size of the input data is enormous.
 Tweeter claims that they generate 12GB text data per day.
 2. We need an efficient algorithm to calculate the rolling median of streaming integers.

 For the first problem, we do not have many choices because at the end we still need to iterate through the whole input file at lease once.
-One possible solution is to split input files and follow the MapReduce programming model or we can use framework such as Spark directly.
+One possible solution is to split input files and follow the MapReduce programming model or to use framework such as Spark directly.

 For the second problem, here are some thoughts.
 In a general context, it takes O(n) to compute the median of a unsorted array.
-However, as we know one tweet can only have 140 characters, hence 70 words at most.
+However, as we know, one tweet can only have 140 characters, hence 70 words at most.
 So our problem becomes how to compute the rolling median of streaming integers with known upper bound.
-If approximate results are acceptable, we can use P^2 algorithm do dynamically calculate the rolling median.
+If approximate results are acceptable, we can use P^2 algorithm to dynamically calculate the rolling median.
 Both of the algorithms have O(1) complexity.

 ## Execution Environment